golanlevin/DrawingWithMachines/generating_svg/README.md

 * [cozyvec](https://brubsby.itch.io/cozyvec) by @brubsby is "a tiny terminal program for creating plotter art" with JavaScript.
 * [D3.js](https://d3js.org/), "A JavaScript library for manipulating documents based on data", widely used in data visualization.
 Can export SVG as described [here](https://observablehq.com/@mbostock/saving-svg).
 * [SnapSVG](http://snapsvg.io/) by Adobe Systems.
 "A JavaScript SVG library for the modern web", possibly no longer maintained.
+* [svgwrite](https://pypi.org/project/svgwrite/) by @mozman is "a Python library to create SVG drawings."
+Currently in maintenance mode.
 * [drawSvg](https://pypi.org/project/drawSvg/), a Python 3 library for programmatically generating SVG images (vector drawings) and rendering them or displaying them in a Jupyter notebook.
 * [NodeBox](https://www.nodebox.net/code/index.php/Home.html), by Frederik De Bleser, is "an interactive Python environment where you can create two-dimensional graphics", and a fork of Drawbot.
 Possibly no longer maintained.